JiachenMao/Customer_Cancellation_Predictor/Customer_Cancellation_Predictor_Report.md

 Consider another model that gives a recall of 0.1 and a precision of 0.95.
 Only five percent of the samples predicted to be at risk are false positives.
 Though fewer of the total cancellations are caught, those that are marked as downgrades or cancellations can be trusted to be so.
 The score of this model would be 0.1, and so it would be preferred over the previous example.

-*See the [Improvement](#improvement) section of the Conclusion for a potential performance metric based on lifetime customer value.*
+*Please See the [Improvement](#improvement) section of the Conclusion for a potential performance metric based on lifetime customer value.*

-# Analysis
+## Analysis
 ## Data Exploration
 Data for this project was prepared through a deep-dive of the company's database.
 After identifying several restrcitions - chief among these being lack of audits on the statuses of boxes and data integrity issues for older boxes - the following features for each refill were identified, organized into views, and extracted: